 Ask for an Upgrade at the Airport

-Not many people know but you can actually request for the paid upgrade options at the airport while checking in.
+Not many people know but you can actually request the paid upgrade options at the airport while checking in.
 Many airlines, especially in America, will have a list with prices for upgrades that you can purchase on the spot when they have availability on the flight.

 We have managed to fly 14 hours with an upgrade from economy to business class for a little over £500 for two people.
-I hated the outbound flight in economy so when the opportunity presented itself I went for it and bought the upgrade.
+I hated the outbound flight in the economy so when the opportunity presented itself I went for it and bought the upgrade.

 I believe their flight was full so offering it on a cheap was better than giving upgrades away for free.
 I can’t say I was bothered because knowing I have a flatbed, ice cream and movies kept me going for the boring 14 hours.
 And being cramped in a full economy cabin is not very fun.